django-guardian/django-guardian/docs/userguide/custom-user-model.rst

-If the field type of the our custom User class is not a CharField, we need to override the default value that the anonymous is instantiated with.
+If the field type of the our custom User class is not a CharField, we need to override the default value that the anonymous user is instantiated with.
 We can override this value by setting :setting:`ANONYMOUS_DEFAULT_USERNAME_VALUE` to a proper non-string default value, in our settings module::